urosj/reflexive-organism-model/investigations/2025-11-CoherenceOnly-ROM.md

 A plateau allows multiple coherence basins (organs) to remain stable, dynamic restructuring without loss of overall identity, and “federated” organism architecture.

 **Steep single-well potential** state that the system has one very strongly preferred coherence density.
 These represents strongly integrated organism, or high coherence-pressure to remain unified.
-We can define it something like:
+We can define it something like

 $$
 V(C)=\tfrac{k}{2}(C-C_0)^2,\qquad k\gg 1.
 $$